E-F-III/tapiru/app/api_documentation.md

     ```json
     {
-      "message": "Item not found in the wishlist",
+      "message": "Drink not found in the wishlist",
       "statusCode": 404
     }
     ```